proshian/neuroswipe/README.md

 A transformer neural network for a gesture keyboard that transduces curves swiped across a keyboard into word candidates.

-The repository is my yandex cup 2023 solution (7-th place) with improvements
+This repository used to contain my Yandex Cup 2023 solution (7th place), but after many improvements, it has become a standalone project.

 ## Demo

-You can try out one of the models trained as part of the competition in a [web app](https://proshian.pythonanywhere.com/)
+You can try out one of the models trained during the competition in a [web app](https://proshian.pythonanywhere.com/)

 ![demo](https://github.com/proshian/neuroswipe/assets/98213116/79b3506d-2817-45b5-9459-92490edcd5dc)

-If the website is not available, you can run the demo yourself by following the instructions from [the web app's GitHub repository](https://github.com/proshian/neuroswipe_inference_web).
+If the website is not available, you can run the demo yourself by following the instructions in [the web app's GitHub repository](https://github.com/proshian/neuroswipe_inference_web).

 ## Existing work